-Unless indicated elsewhere in these Terms of Reference, all decisions will be made as follows: FotC decisions will be made by consensus and decisions by the FOC Membership shall be taken by silence procedure.
-The FotC may also make decisions by means of a silence procedure if deemed appropriate.
+The FOC strives to operate by consensus.
+Unless indicated elsewhere in these Terms of Reference, all decisions will be made as follows: SC decisions will be made by consensus and decisions by the FOC Membership shall be taken by a silence procedure.
+The SC may also make decisions by means of a silence procedure, if deemed appropriate.
 A silence procedure is ended when any Member submits a written note before the end of the procedure to the Chair and/or Support Unit stating that it is breaking silence and providing an explanation for such action.

 Information about such a country's difference of opinion will be provided to the initiator(s) of the silence procedure.
 Silence procedures shall typically last fifteen calendar days.
-However, if the FotC considers that circumstances warrant, an "expedited" [five-working day] silence procedure may be used.
+However, if the SC considers that circumstances warrant, an "expedited" five-working day silence procedure may be used.

-Where the FotC deems it necessary, it may put a matter that has not passed a silence procedure to a secret vote by the FOC Membership.
+Where the SC deems it necessary, it may put a matter that has not passed a silence procedure to a secret vote by the FOC Membership.
 In such instances, at least half of all Members must vote in order for a vote to be valid, and two-thirds of voting Members will be required to approve a matter by vote.